ciripel/Heimdall/README.md

 - implemented these commands:
   help, netinfo, mninfo, hpow, xsgusd, mnrewards, roadmap, coininfo, about, members (CoreTeam only)

-  NOTE: need to create a emty list file `[]` with name dev-diary.json in main folder
+  NOTE: need to create a empty list file `[]` with name dev-diary.json in main folder